ymattw/productivity-tools/slides.md

 ### Case study

-You are restoring your database from a backup, it won't complete in an hour, and suddenly
+You are performing an upgrade to your service, it won't complete in an hour, and suddenly

 1. Your wireless network is down and you lost connection (and your process was